 • While it can be difficult to pinpoint the exact cause, afternoon tiredness may be caused by poor quality sleep, stress, poor nutrition, or a vitamin deficiency, to name a few.

-• To combat afternoon fatigue, consider taking a midday nap if possible, opt for a lighter lunch, or practice a breathwork exercise using the Oura Explore tab.
+• To combat afternoon fatigue, consider taking a midday nap if possible, opt for a lighter lunch, or practice a breathwork exercise on the Oura App.

 Catching yourself yawning after lunch?
 You’re not alone.
 Up to 45 percent of people report feeling tired, especially in the afternoon.
 This post-lunch dip in energy levels is scientifically known as your postprandial dip, and it’s driven by your circadian rhythm.